 What Is The Best Location To Stay In Goa?

 This depends on your Goa to-do list.
-Panjim, Baga and Calangute are three popular tourist hubs with beaches, casinos and nightlife.
-Old Goa is perfect for riverside explorations and old churches, while there’s several offbeat beaches like Arambol Beach, Ashwem Beach and Mandrem Beach.
+Panjim, Baga, and Calangute are three popular tourist hubs with beaches, casinos, and nightlife.
+Old Goa is perfect for riverside explorations and old churches, while there are several offbeat beaches like Arambol Beach, Ashwem Beach, and Mandrem Beach.

 What Should I Avoid In Goa?